• Skip to primary navigation

 • Fat content: Choose meat that contains some fat, about 15-20 %.
 Regular ground beef usually has 20% fat, while ground pork has about 35%.
 My favorite meatballs are made with a mixture of beef and pork.
 However, these meatballs with zucchini are made with ground beef only.

-• Moisture: In order to impart the meatballs extra juiciness, we add the grated zucchini, eggs, some fresh breadcrumbs, and grated Parmesan.
-These ingredients add moisture, and that helps loosen the meat.
+• Moisture: To impart the meatballs extra juiciness, we add grated zucchini, eggs, fresh breadcrumbs, and grated Parmesan.
+These ingredients add moisture, which helps loosen the meat.

 • Shred the zucchini on a box grater and squeeze it in your hand (in batches) to remove the excess moisture.
-However, don't squeeze them completely dry; just enough to remove the extra water.
+Don't squeeze it completely dry; just enough to remove the extra water.

 • Chop the onion as finely as possible; you don't want to bite on large bits of onion in the meatballs.
 Grate them (if you can stand it), and definitely grate the garlic.